MikeDacre/fyrd/README.rst

 Fyrd
 ####

-One liner script and function to torque, slurm, or a local machine with dependency tracking using python.
+One liner script and function submission to torque, slurm, or a local machine with dependency tracking using python.
 Uses the same syntax irrespective of cluster environment!